Presentations of pseudodistributive laws

 This no-iteration definition is intended to avoid any iteration of the involved pseudomonads $T$ and $P$, which is important in the ``relative'' case \cite{relative}; \item the ``warping'' definition in terms of the data of the Kleisli bicategory of the extended pseudomonad $\widetilde{T}$.
 This formulation allows for applications of MacLane and Paré's coherence theorem \cite{MacPare}, and hence applications to the corresponding pseudodistributive law data in the earlier formulations.
 Moreover, this generalizes Street and Lack's equivalence of monads and warpings \cite{mndwarp} to one of distributive laws and ``distributivity warpings''. \end{enumerate} The third and forth presentations above give an improvement of a result of Marmolejo and Wood \cite[Theorem 6.2]{noiteration1d}, both simplifying and generalizing from one to two dimensions.
 In fact, understanding this result was the original motivation for this paper.

-In Section \ref{2dproof} we justify our four definitions of pseudodistributive law by proving they are in equivalence with compatible extensions of $T$ to the Kleisli bicategory of a pseudomonad.
-In the case of the monoidal definition, we will also explain in Subsection \ref{showred} how one deduces the redundancy of three of the usual pseudodistributive law axioms from the decagon formulation's version of the triangle and pentagon equations.
+In Section \ref{2dproof} we justify our five definitions of pseudodistributive law by proving they are in equivalence with compatible extensions of $T$ to the Kleisli bicategory of the pseudomonad $P$.
+In the case of the pseudomonoidal definition, we will also explain in Subsection \ref{showred} how one deduces the redundancy of three of the usual pseudodistributive law axioms from the decagon formulation's version of the triangle and pentagon equations.